 This scholastic honor society fosters excellence in scholarship in business studies.
-Graduate students must be in the top 20 percent of the class, seniors in the top 10 percent and juniors in the top seven percent.
+Graduate students must be in the top 20 percent of the class while seniors, juniors, and second-semester sophomores must rank in the top 10 percent of their classes.

 Auburn's Collegiate Business Women

 Auburn’s Collegiate Business Women is an organization that is dedicated to providing a strong network of support among the women of the College of Business and a means to connect Auburn students with employers through networking events and professional workshops.